teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 If you are absent due to illness for four to seven days, you should submit a self-certification form to a director on your return to work.

-If you are absent for eight or more calendar days, then you must obtain a medical certificate from your GP (fit note), covering the eighth day of absence onwards and send it to a director.
+If you are absent for eight or more calendar days, then you must obtain a medical certificate from your GP (fit note), covering the eighth day of absence onwards and send it to a Director.
 Subsequent medical certificates are required as soon as the current certificate has expired.

 You must keep your line manager informed of your progress, with an indication if possible, of a return to work date.
 You are responsible for ensuring that medical certificates are submitted on time and cover all periods of absence.